The Rogue

-The Rogue is a 1918 American short silent comedy film lasting 26 minute, featuring Billy West and Oliver Hardy produced by King Bee Comedies.
+The Rogue is a 1918 American short silent comedy film lasting 26 minutes, featuring Billy West and Oliver Hardy produced by King Bee Comedies.

 The main character is a carbon copy of Charlie Chaplin's Tramp down even to the details of the bent shoes, thin cane and matching hat.
 Moreover, the cafe owner played by Hardy is clearly modelled on Eric Campbell.

 Plot

 A tramp figure dries dishes in a kitchen wearing a woman's apron.
 He drops a plate and it smashes.
 He makes more noise trying to brush up his mess.
 The mistress of the house and her maid hear the commotion and go to investigate.
 The lady gets a faceful of dust when she opens the door.
 He takes off his apron and goes to the lounge to help himself to her tea as he is hungry.
 She catches him and sends him back to the kitchen.

 He leaves and goes to a cafe where the manager (Hardy) is trying to balance the till.
 A customer close to the till goes to the washroom.
 The tramp takes advantage and starts to eat his meaT.
 The nan returns and is affronted.
 He calls the manager over and the manager takes the tramp by the neck and shakes him.
 The tramp pushes a cake in the manager's face and leaves.
 The manager uses the table cloth to wipe his face.

 The tramp goes to a park and sits on a bench under a willow tree next to a pond.
 A couple sit next to him.
 He helps himself to their bag of snacks.
 The man, a bit of a toff, gets angry.
 A policeman arrives and the tramp pushes him into the pond.
 The couple get in a rowing boat.
 The toff bends over to untie the boat from its mooring.
 It is too tempting for the tramp and he kicks the toff's backside, launching him into the pond.
 Each time he resurfaces the tramp pushes him under.
 The tramp waddles off and the girl helps the toff get out.

 The girl leaves the toff and gets in the back of a chauffeur driven car.
 They drive over the tramp and she gets out to see if he is okay.
 The tramp feigns to be worse than he is and is put in the back of the car.
 He gets taken to a large mansion where the chauffeur carries him into the lounge and puts him in an armchair.
 The girl's father, the count enters, and props up the tramp with cushions.
 He pours him a large brandy which the girl holds to his lips.
 He slides off the chair as he drinks.
 The girl offers him a cigarette from a large silver casket and the count puts more cushions behind him.